RaviKumar-09/Headphones-Website/README.md

 assets/: Directory containing images and other assets used in the project.

 🛠️ Technologies Used:

 HTML5 for the structure

 CSS3 for styling and layout

 JavaScript for interactivity

-# 📸 Image Credits:
-Images used in this project were sourced from Freepik and Unsplash.

 # 📸 Image Preview